 - Half a cup of vinegar

-- Quarter cup of baking soda (2 tablespoons of borax)
+- A quarter cup of baking soda (2 tablespoons of borax)

 - Half a gallon of water

-This mixture is great for removing water deposit stains on shower stalls, bathroom fixtures, windows and mirrors.
+This mixture is excellent for removing water deposit stains on shower stalls, bathroom fixtures, windows, and mirrors.

-Here are some stuff you can try to freshen up your home…
+Here is some stuff you can try to freshen up your home.

-- Combination of lemon juice plus vinegar or baking soda in a small dish can absorb bad odor
+- A combination of lemon juice plus vinegar or baking soda in a small dish can absorb the bad odor.

-- Use vinegar and soap water to remove odor / obscenity on cutting boards from fish, onion or meat
+- Use vinegar and soapy water to remove odor/obscenity on cutting boards from fish, onion, or meat.

-- Freshly ground coffee can also freshen air
+- Freshly ground coffee can also freshen the air.

 - Simmering water and cinnamon (or other spices)